ICDR-Executive provides support and guidance to the ICDR Director on operational and strategic matters.

 ICDR Executive Members

-Kim has practiced in acquired neurologic communication disorders in both the the UK and Canada and has taught Motor Speech Disorders and Acquired Brain Injury at the University of Toronto for over fifteen years.
-Kim works as a Collaborative Practice Leader at Holland Bloorview Kids Rehabilitation Hospital supporting the professional practice of a cluster of clinicians including speech pathologists, communicative disorder assistants, audiologists, social workers, registered dieticians, music therapists and alternative technology consultants.
-Kim has been involved with ICDR since 2007 and has a particular interest in the education of speech language therapists and rehabilitation workers in low middle income countries having been involved with programs in Bangladesh, Ethiopia and Thailand.
+Kim has practiced in acquired neurologic communication disorders in both the UK and Canada and teaches Cognitive Communication Disorders at the Department of Speech Language Pathology in the University of Toronto.
+Kim works as a manager of practice and education at St Michael’s Hospital supporting the professional practice of a cluster of clinicians including speech language pathologists, audiologists, and registered dietitians.
+Kim has been involved with ICDR since 2007 and has a particular interest in the education of speech- language therapists and rehabilitation workers in low middle income countries having been involved with programs in Bangladesh, Ethiopia and Thailand.

 Assistant Professor and International Fieldwork Coordinator, Department of Occupational Science and Occupational Therapy